isabella232/journeys.en/help/using/expression/expressionadvanced.md

 When possible, you can switch between the two modes using the **Advanced mode** / **Simple mode** button.
 The simple mode is described [here](../building-journeys/condition.md#about_condition).

+>[!NOTE]
+>
+>Conditions can be defined in the simple or advanced expression editor.
+They always return a boolean type.
+>
+>Actions parameters can be defined via the simple picker or the advanced expression editor.
+They return a specific data type according to their expression.

 ## Accessing the advanced expression editor {#section_fdz_4nj_cjb}

 You can access the query editor in different ways: